colleenkwilson/Me/README.md

 * Please DO share an agenda & any background reading/context with the invite.
 If there's no agenda, I'm more likely to decline.
 Your time is valuable and so is mine.
 Let's do big things.
 * I do my best to not ping/message folks over the weekend unless they've reached out first.

-Hit me up in whatever medium you'd like (but I do often have ALL my notifications on silent).
+Hit me up in whatever medium you'd like (but I do often have my notifications on silent).
 I strive for a 24-hr SLA.
 If it's crazy urgent, don't hesitate to double-ring me on the phone or text me

 ## My Current OKRs (as of May 2020)